MohsenFayyaz89/T3D/README.md

 (* equal contribution)

 In this work we have introduced the new 3D convolutional neural network architectures for video classification named DenseNet3D and T3D.

+If you find this code useful in your research, please cite:
 ```
 @ARTICLE{2017arXiv171108200D,
    author = {{Diba}, A. and {Fayyaz}, M. and {Sharma}, V. and {Karami}, A.~H. and